otsohelos/fullstack-spaceapp/documentation/Software Requirement Specifications.md

 ## Purpose

-SpaceApp is a web-based app that allows a search for NASA's image of the day, weather on Mars, and other NASA data.
+SpaceApp is a web-based app that allows a search for NASA's image of the day, other Nasa images, and the weather on Mars.

-## Platform

-SpaceApp will be available on Heroku.

 ## Users

 NasaApp will be browsable without logging in, but will also have a comment function available for logged in users.

-## Backend and Databases
+## Platforms and frameworks

-NasaApp will use NASA's public APIs as its backend.
-Comments will have a backend server made by me and a database on MongoDB.
+SpaceApp will be available on Heroku.
+The frontend of SpaceApp is done in React.
+The backend will use NASA's public APIs.
+Users and comments will have a backend server made in Node.js and Express, and a database on MongoDB.

 ## Functionality in basic version
 ### APOD